$35.00

 This is a high resolution digital reproduction of an original 1961 intra-company bulletin published

-Turner & Newall company.
+by J. W. Roberts Ltd., A Turner & Newall company.
 It is 2 pages.
 “Completed at a cost of over

 £10,000,000, the new Department of Transport Building at Montreal International Airport.
 Dorval,